architdatar/quick-git-tutorial/tutorial_part_I.md

 ## Basic Git commands

 ### Get current version of a project
-Recall the one of the main aims of using version control is collaborative development.
+Recall that one of the main aims of using version control is collaborative development.
 This means that all the collaborators must have access to the project.
 This is hard to do when the code lives on a personal machine.
 Thus, in most cases, the code is hosted on a remote server where access can be accessed easily and stay safe.

 So, let's say you wanted to contribute a cool feature to someone's code.
 The first step would be to get their code on your system.